Neil Gray: Ministerial career

 In a ministerial reshuffle on 24 January 2022, Gray was appointed as Minister for Culture, Europe and International Development.

 Gray served as Cabinet Secretary for Wellbeing Economy, Fair Work and Energy under Humza Yousaf from 29 March 2023 to 8 February 2024.
 He was appointed Cabinet Secretary for Health and Social Care on 8 February, succeeding Michael Matheson, who had resigned amid an expenses scandal, and was retained in that role by John Swinney.

 In November 2024, Gray faced criticism after it was revealed that he had used an official ministerial car to be chauffeured to watch four Aberdeen F.C. football matches.
 Gray, an acknowledged fan of Aberdeen F.C., registered the events as official government visits.
 In a statement to the Scottish Parliament, Gray also admitted to using an official car to attend five Scotland matches, and that he had been accompanied by a family member or guest to six of the matches.
 Gray said all the engagements were "official ministerial business" and that summaries were available for all of the meetings, but apologised for not attending "a wider range of games", and for creating the impression that he was acting "more as a fan and less as a minister".
 The Scottish Conservatives accused Gray of having a "jolly to watch the football" at the expense of the taxpayer and called for the costs to be refunded in full, while the Scottish Greens criticised him for not using public transport.
 First Minister John Swinney told journalists that he would not refer Gray for investigation under the ministerial code, and that he considered the matter "closed".

 In January 2025, a Freedom of Information request revealed that no note was produced of the Gray's meeting at the 2023 League Cup final at Hampden Park.
 Gray subsequently apologised to the Scottish Parliament for making a misleading statement.
 John Swinney re-iterated his support for Gray and insisted that the Health Secretary had made an "inadvertent error".

 In June 2025, it was revealed that in 2024 Gray had also used his official ministerial car to be chauffeured to a pub before an Aberdeen F.C. match.
 The journeys were logged in the official ministerial register as trips to and from a "personal address, Aberdeen".
 These entries were amended after an investigation by the Scottish Daily Mail showed that no evidence of such an address could be found.
 Officials acknowledged that Gray had no home address in Aberdeen; the Scottish Government insisted there had been an "administration error", and the First Minister John Swinney said, "The ministerial car was used in accordance with the rules that have been set out within the guidance on this occasion.
 And those rules that are clearly and publicly advertised have been followed on this occasion."

+Gray was appointed Cabinet Secretary for Justice on 20 May 2026.